Bryan Adams: 2010s

 In August 2018, Adams performed a duet version of "Summer of '69" with Taylor Swift during her Reputation Tour in Toronto, Canada.
-Adams released his fourteenth album Shine A Light on 1 March 2019.
+Adams released his fourteenth album Shine a Light on March 1, 2019.
 The album features collaborations with Ed Sheeran and Jennifer Lopez.
 The album debuted at number one on the Canadian Albums Chart, in the first week of its release, with 44,000 copies sold; its previous number one in Canada going back to the Tracks of My Years album released in October 2014.
 This was his 11th album in the top ten and the fifth album at the top of the Canadian charts.
 It reached the second position in the UK Albums Chart, and it was his tenth album to enter the UK Top-10 albums chart.
-It also debuted in second position in Switzerland, which was his 15th album to enter the top ten of the Swiss charts; second position in Austria; second position in the New Zealand charts; and the third position in Germany.

-Shine a Light was certified gold in Canada, and it won the Juno Award for "Best Adult Contemporary Album" in 2020.
-On 19 June 2020, on the 155th anniversary of the end of Slavery in the United States, the unreleased solo version of "Never Gonna Break My Faith" by Aretha Franklin was released with the participation of RCA Records, RCA Inspiration and Legacy Recordings, featuring a music video that contained contemporary topics, including films about George Floyd and the Black Lives Matter movement.
+It also debuted in second position in Switzerland, which was his 15th album to enter the top ten of the Swiss charts; second position in Austria; second position in the New Zealand charts; and the third position in Germany.Shine a Light was certified gold in Canada, and it won the Juno Award for "Best Adult Contemporary Album" in 2020.
+On June 19, 2020, on the 155th anniversary of the end of Slavery in the United States, the unreleased solo version of "Never Gonna Break My Faith" by Aretha Franklin was released with the participation of RCA Records, RCA Inspiration and Legacy Recordings, featuring a music video that contained contemporary topics, including films about George Floyd and the Black Lives Matter movement.

 Adams, while writing this song, did not think it would be performed by Aretha.
 He conceived something like a hymn and "so that it can express a sense of faith, and that even if you have lost something, there will always be an inner light to guide you."
 However, then Adams said:"When the song was ready, I told the producers that Aretha was going to sing it – and she did.
 This solo version had been on my computer for years (about 15 years), and when I heard that the creative director of Sony Music, longtime producer and friend of Aretha's Clive Davis, was making a movie about his life, I sent him this version.
 The world hadn't heard her full performance yet and it really needed to be heard.
 I'm so glad it's being released, the world needs this right now."